Back from the Biltmore

 So needless to say if you get a chance to see the Sadies in a club near you, jump all over that opportunity.
 Tonight’s show sold out and many of the people I invited didn’t get tickets in time.
 Rob and I ran into each other during the first encore, which was amusing.

 If you saw the show or saw the Sadies play another time you can leave a comment below.
 I was recently reminded of a Sadies concert I missed during my MBA.
-Now I am once again looking for a job and updating old blog posts to improve the overall Quality of this blog and perhaps raise my online profile.
+I actually had tickets to the Sadies before Dallas died.
+Now they are coming back to town to the same venue as a three piece.